Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, black-box artificial intelligence (AI) or machine learning (ML) prediction methods have exhibited impressive performance in a wide range of prediction tasks.
-In particular, methods based on deep neural networks (DNNs) have been successfully used to analyze high-dimensional data in settings such as healthcare and social data analytics \cite{esteva2019guide,guimaraes2017age}.
+In recent years, black-box artificial intelligence (AI) or machine learning (ML) prediction algorithms have exhibited impressive performance in a wide range of prediction tasks.
+In particular, methods based on deep neural networks (DNNs) have been successfully used to analyze high-dimensional data in settings such as healthcare and social data analytics \citep{esteva2019guide,guimaraes2017age}.
 An important obstacle to widespread adoption of such methods, particularly in socially-impactful settings, is their black-box nature: it is not obvious, in many cases, how to explain the predictions produced by such algorithms when they succeed (or fail), given that they find imperceptible patterns among high-dimensional sets of features.
-Moreover, the relevant ``explanatory'' or ``interpretable'' units may not coincide nicely with the set of raw features used by the prediction method (e.g., image pixels).
-Here we present an approch to post-hoc explanation of algorithm behavior which builds on ideas from causality and graphical models.
-We propose that to explain \emph{post hoc} the output of a black-box method is to understand which variables, from among a set of interpretable features, make a causal difference to the output.
-That is, we ask which potential targets of manipulation may have non-zero intervention effects on the prediction outcome.
+Given the importance and consequences of these decisions, it is important to audit these algorithms to ensure they are fair, safe, and act in the best interests of the communities they affect.